suurjaak/dblite/README.md

 -------------------------

-dblite uses dictionaries as rows by default, but can just as easily operate with various types of data classes.
+dblite uses dictionaries as rows by default, but can just as easily operate with various types of data classes and objects, using classes in place of table names and objects in place of data dictionaries.

-If data attributes have been declared as properties on the class, the class properties can be used directly in dblite in place of column names, e.g. for `ORDER BY` clause.
+And if data attributes have been declared as properties on the class, the class properties can be used directly in dblite in place of column names, e.g. for `ORDER BY` clause.